 There is a wide spectrum of conditions in which deficiencies of highly unsaturated fatty acids (HUFA) appear to play a role (Glen et al, 1999).
 This includes atopic (allergic) conditions such as eczema and asthma as well as psychiatric disorders such as schizophrenia and depression.
-The focus here is on the role of HUFA in three common developmental disorders of learning and behaviour - dyslexia, dyspraxia and attention-deficit / hyperactivity disorder (ADHD), although similar issues are also relevant to the autistic spectrum (Richardson and Ross, 2000).
+The focus here is on the role of HUFA in three common learning and behavioural disorders - dyslexia, dyspraxia and attention-deficit / hyperactivity disorder (ADHD), although similar issues may also be relevant to the autistic spectrum (Richardson and Ross, 2000).

 Dyslexia alone affects at least 5% of the general population in a severe form, as does ADHD, although estimates rise when milder forms are included.
 Dyspraxia remains less well-known, but prevalence appears to be similar.
-There is considerable overlap between dyslexia, dyspraxia and ADHD as well as autistic spectrum disorders, and each of these syndromes can occur with differing degrees of severity.
+There is considerable overlap between dyslexia, dyspraxia and ADHD and each can occur with differing degrees of severity.
 Current evidence suggests that up to 20% of the population may be affected to at least some degree by one or more of these conditions.
 The associated difficulties usually persist into adulthood, causing serious problems not only for those affected, but also for society as a whole.